opensquare-network/paid-qa/README.md

 ## scan

-It implements a Paid-QA remarks scanner that used to parse and store from blockchain, and also to fetch and save related IPFS content to database.
+It implements a Paid-QA remarks scanner that used to parse and store data from blockchain, and also to fetch and save related IPFS content to database.

 - Provide a scanner to scan remarks from main and relay chains.